0x1f408/0x1f408.github.io/README.md

 0x1f408.me
 ===

-Jekyll blog for 0x1f408, a.k.a. **Kit**, an Atlanta-based web developer.
+Jekyll portfolio for 0x1f408, a.k.a. **Kit**, a Washington, DC-based web developer.

 ## About the site:
 #### What's Here: